Sudden Emergency Doctrine in NC

 How do you defeat the sudden emergency doctrine defense in NC?

 You defeat it by proving that the emergency was foreseeable or that the defendant created the emergency through their own negligence.
 For example, if the driver was speeding before the emergency arose, or if the hazard was a common and predictable road condition, the defense fails.
-Physical evidence, witness testimony, and accident reconstruction experts can all help establish that the emergency was not truly sudden or that the driver's prior conduct caused it.
+For medical emergency claims, subpoenaing the defendant's medical records, pharmacy records, and DMV history can establish that the condition was known and foreseeable.
+Physical evidence, witness testimony, and accident reconstruction experts can all help.